 Questioning the nature of lateness may seem academic, but waiting to receive notes is the activity with the most potential for wasted time and money.
 While the show waits for notes from the network, the production company has no power to do anything besides wait.
 Therefore, each of those looong orange lines represents an opportunity to cause additional overages.

 In general, there are two choices, and neither of them is good, just less bad:

 - reallocate resources to other activities.
 For example: have your editor work on another episode.

 - put resources on hold until the notes are received.

 Having an editor work on an unfamiliar episode is television’s version of violating Brook’s Law.
 Some production companies take this one step further and ask editors to work on an entirely different show while waiting for notes to be turned around.
 Editors typically dislike this practice.
 And not every production company has the volume of work to move editors between projects.

 On the other hand, putting your resources on hold may not be possible either.
 Many post houses won’t discount an edit suite rental if it only goes dark for 2 or 3 days.
 And most editors aren’t ok with having 3 random days off without pay.
 So often the production company is left with no choice but to pay their editors for not working.

-Since lateness is source of most wasted time, Post Production Managers would do well to spend an appropriate amount of time thinking about and planning for how they are going to manage their resources (equipment and editors) while they wait.
+Since lateness has the potential to be the source of the most wasted time, Post Producers would do well to spend an appropriate amount of time thinking about and planning for how they are going to manage their resources (equipment and editors) while they wait.